RobTillaart/AS5600/README.md

 |  6-7  |       | not used      |                       |

 ## Make configuration persistent.

-**USE AT OWN RISK**

-Please read datasheet **twice** as these changes are not reversible.
+BURN

+#### Read burn count

+- **uint8_t getZMCO()** reads back how many times the ZPOS and MPOS registers are written to permanent memory.
+You can only burn a new Angle 3 times to the AS5600, and only 2 times for the AS5600L.
+This function is safe as it is readonly.

+#### BURN function

 The burn functions are used to make settings persistent.
 These burn functions are permanent, therefore they are commented in the library.
 Please read datasheet twice, before uncomment them.

+**USE AT OWN RISK**

+Please read datasheet **twice** as these changes are not reversible.

 The risk is that you make your AS5600 / AS5600L **USELESS**.

 **USE AT OWN RISK**

-- **uint8_t getZMCO()** reads back how many times the ZPOS and MPOS registers are written to permanent memory.
-You can only burn a new Angle 3 times to the AS5600, and only 2 times for the AS5600L.
+These are the two "unsafe" functions:
 - **void burnAngle()** writes the ZPOS and MPOS registers to permanent memory.
 You can only burn a new Angle maximum **THREE** times to the AS5600 and **TWO** times for the AS5600L.
 - **void burnSetting()** writes the MANG register to permanent memory.
 You can write this only **ONE** time to the AS5600.

+Some discussion about burning see issue #38
+(I have no hands on experience with this functions)

 **USE AT OWN RISK**